-- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of January 1, 2013, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://management.energy.gov/documents/CERTSASSUR.doc. - The dates and dollar amounts on the SF-424 are for the entire project period (from the project start date to the project end date), not a portion thereof.
+- Each Project Team should submit only one SF-424 (i.e., a Subrecipient should not submit a separate SF-424). - Assume a project start date of January 1, 2013, or as negotiated. - The list of certifications and assurances in Block 21 can be found at http://energy.gov/management/downloads/certifications-and-assurances-use-sf-424. - The dates and dollar amounts on the SF-424 are for the entire project period (from the project start date to the project end date), not a portion thereof.

-3. THIRD COMPONENT: SF-424A
+3. THIRD COMPONENT: BUDGET JUSTIFICATION WORKBOOK/SF-424A